A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

-Adjusting turnover numbers is, in general, not simple.
+Fitting the typical turnover parameters to proteomic data is, in general, not simple.
 Due to the linear programming formulation underlying the enzyme-constrained FBA problem, optimal flux distributions (and, by direct consequence, enzyme allocation predictions) are discontinuous over the turnover parameter space, making derivative-based searches through this space problematic from a numerical perspective.
 Similarly, the high dimensionality of the parameter space limits the applicability of gradient-free optimisation algorithms.
 Hence, we restrict ourselves to the (comparatively simpler) problem of adjusting turnover parameters for a fixed set of reference flux distributions across growth conditions, constraining our search to the portion of parameter space in which these reference flux vectors remain optimal for their respective conditions.
-Our adjustment heuristic thus consists of two steps, which we detail in the remainder of this section
+This simplified fitting procedure thus consists of two steps.
+In the first part of the procedure, we use an initial parameter set to compute a set of reference flux distributions (one per growth condition) using enzyme-constrained FBA.
+In the second part, turnover parameters are fitted based on these reference flux distributions and experimental measurements of enzyme abundances.